eliabieri/wg_display/docs/project_report.md

 The deliverables for this project are:

 - The codebase of a working prototype of the application
-- Documentation of the codebase
+- Documentation of the codebase that is fun to read
-- A GitHub repository that forms the basis for growing a community around the project
+- A GitHub repository configured so that it can form the basis for growing a community around the project
 - A project report that describes the project and the software architecture
 - A presentation that explains the project and the software architecture